Top 10 Greek islands: the ultimate guide for 2018

 Zante tends to be a perfect package holiday destination, but one can still find tradition amongst the inland villages.
 For a quieter evening stroll, many head to Zante Town, the capital with its collection of tavernas and more local bars.

 Now that you're armed with our ultimate guide to the top 10 Greek islands, you just need to browse our collection of cheap travel deals and discounts to get you there for less.
-Don't miss offers from Monarch, Love Holidays and First Choice, which all specialise in holidays to Greece.
+Don't miss offers from Olympic Holidays, Love Holidays and First Choice, which all specialise in holidays to Greece.

 Get FREE travel offers